 If you have any questions, please contact Fonda Neal at (804) 828-0836 or email@example.com.

-The VCU School of Nursing provides tuition support for coursework to all Ph.D. nursing students enrolled in a full-time plan of study.
-All university fees are the responsibility of the student.
+Tuition scholarships are available to Ph.D. nursing students enrolled in a full-time plan of study.
+University and program fees are the responsibility of the student.
 Students in the M.S. to Ph.D. option are eligible for two years of support; B.S. to Ph.D. students are eligible for three years of support.
 Students must maintain a GPA of 3.0 or higher to receive support.

 Scholarships and Fellowships